UnifiedID2/uid2-docs-preview/preview/docs/getting-started/gs-faqs.md

 However, there is a variable factor, which is the <Link href="../ref-info/glossary-uid#gl-salt">salt</Link> value that's used in generating the raw UID2.
 The salt values are rotated roughly once per year (for details, see [How often should UID2s be refreshed for incremental updates?](#how-often-should-uid2s-be-refreshed-for-incremental-updates)).
 If the salt value changes between one request and another, those two requests result in two different raw UID2, even when the DII is the same.

-For more information, see [Monitor for salt bucket rotations related to your stored raw UID2s](../guides/advertiser-dataprovider-guide.md#3-monitor-for-salt-bucket-rotations-related-to-your-stored-raw-uid2s) in the *Advertiser/Data Provider Integration Guide*.
+For more information, see [Monitor for Salt Bucket Rotations for Your Stored Raw UID2s](../guides/integration-advertiser-dataprovider-overview.md#5-monitor-for-salt-bucket-rotations-for-your-stored-raw-uid2s) in the *Advertiser/Data Provider Integration Guide*.

 #### If two operators process the same DII, are the results the same?